Old Yellow Meeting House

 The church is no longer used for regular worship services, but is maintained by the Friends of Old Yellow Meeting House, a volunteer organization.

 The grounds are open to the public during daylight hours.
-The Meeting House is open during events or by special arrangement.
+The Meeting House is open during events or by special arrangement and is wheelchair accessible.
 The Parsonage is privately occupied and not open to the public.

 Please consider Joining Today to support the Old Yellow Meeting House.